Loading...

 Unlimited

-Now let’s see how the payoffs vary depending on the closing price of the Nifty 50 on expiration day.
+Let us now look at how the payouts vary depending on the closing price of the Nifty 50 on the expiration date.

 NIFTY 50 Closing Price (CP)